Turok: Evolution

-Turok: Evolution is a first-person shooter video game released for the PlayStation 2, Xbox and GameCube in 2002.
-A port for Microsoft Windows was released in 2003 for the European market.
-It is a prequel to Turok: Dinosaur Hunter and was the last to follow in the series before it was rebooted by a 2008 entry in the series, called Turok.
+Turok: Evolution is a first-person shooter game in the Turok series.
+A prequel to Turok: Dinosaur Hunter (1997), it was developed by Acclaim Studios Austin and published by Acclaim Entertainment.
+It was released for the PlayStation 2, Xbox and GameCube in 2002, alongside a handheld version for the Game Boy Advance.
+A port of the home console game was released for Windows in 2003, for the European market.

+While previous home console games in the series were exclusive to the Nintendo 64, Turok: Evolution marked the series' debut on next-generation platforms.
+Development was underway in 2001, after a year of creating the game development tools and engine.
+Turok: Evolution received mixed reviews according to Metacritic.
+The series was rebooted with a 2008 entry titled Turok.

 Plot

 The game begins with the seer, Tarkeen, explaining the history of the Lost Lands which had, for years, been fought over by tyrannic warlords.

 On Earth during the old west, Tal'Set faces off with his enemy, Captain Bruckner, and succeeds in cutting off his arm, but both of them are suddenly and inexplicably sucked into a wormhole.
 The wormhole opens in the jungle canopy of the Lost Land, and Tal'Set is nearly killed from the fall.
 He is found unconscious by the people of the River Village who call upon Tarkeen to heal him.
 Once healed, Tal'Set enters the jungle to fight reptilian humanoids known as the Sleg, aiming to keep them away from the Village.
 Tal'Set and River Village pilot Genn fly upon pterosaur-back to evict the Sleg from the jungle and destroy their airship.

 Tal'Set reaches Tarkeen's sanctum and is told he must accept the mantle of Turok and release Tarkeen from a curse.
 When Tal'Set refuses, Tarkeen tells him that the Sleg had managed to reach the Village.
 This enrages Tal'Set which prompts him to cut through the mountains to reach the Sleg base to free the villagers and Wise Father from captivity.

 Tal'Set proceeds to liberate the prisoners and destroy the base.
 Here, he learns of the existence of a human general, none other than Bruckner himself, who had ordered the attack on the village.
 It is also learned that the Sleg are planning to assault the human capitol, Galyana, but for their army to reach it, they must cross a giant chasm with only two known crossings.
 Tal'Set is sent through the thickly forested Shadowed Lands to destroy one of these crossings, an ancient bridge.
 The bridge is destroyed with Tal'Set upon it, but he is saved from falling by his pterosaur.